jacecotton/tcds/utilities/WebComponent/README.md

 ```

 ### Lazy properties
 The above approach does create one potential problem, which is if a component user attempts to set a property on the element before its definition has been loaded (ergo before the getter and setter can intercede).
 This can be addressed by [deleting then resetting the property](https://web.dev/custom-elements-best-practices/#make-properties-lazy) within the `connectedCallback`.
-For convenience, an `upgradeProperties` utility is provided.
+For convenience, an `upgradeProperties` utility is provided which does this.
 As a matter of general best practice, this should always be done.

 ```js
 import {WebComponent, upgradeProperties} from "@txch/tcds";